opendatasoft/ods-documentation/source/configuring_domain/05_configuring_domain/shared_catalog.rst

    * To make your portal public, in your back office, go to ``Configuration`` → ``Security``, and toggle the **Portal access** option to **Public portal**. (see :doc:`configuring your portal's general security policy </configuring_domain/01_managing_security/portal>`)
    * Make sure your portal is part of the `ODS Data Hub <https://academy.opendatasoft.com/exploiter-notre-reseau-de-donnees>`_ (check with your CSM if you’re not sure).
    * Define the **unique identifier for your shared catalog**.
 To perform this step you will need to contact your CSM.
-The identifier is the same for all the portals part of your shared catalog, so if a shared catalog was already created you must use the existing identifier.
+The identifier is the same for all the portals part of your shared catalog, so if a shared catalog was already started by another domain you must ask about the existing identifier and use it.

 Choosing the default catalog for your domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~